schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Brightness

-A multimedia artist surrounds a dirtier scooter at a storm cellar.
+A multimedian artist surrounds a dirtier scooter at a storm cellar.

 ## Invasion